Azure/hpcadvisor/docs/examples.md

 ## Matrix Multiplication

-As a starting example, here we have a matrix multiplication application.
-This "hello world" application receives two parameters: size of the squared matrix (dimension) and number of times such multiplication should happen (e.g. only once, or 10, or 100, etc).
+As a "Hello World" example, we are gonna use matrix multiplication application, which receives two parameters: size of the squared matrix (dimension) and number of times such multiplication should happen (e.g. only once, 10 times, 100 times, and so on).

 The files for this example are in the [examples folder](https://github.com/Azure/hpcadvisor/tree/main/examples/matrixmult) which has three files:

 - `mpi_matrix_mult.c`: source code of the application.
 - `appsetup_matrix.sh`: shell script that downloads the source file, compiles it, and generates the application run script that will be used for each execution scenario.
-- `plotfilter_matrixmult.json`: filter to get consider only data for this application when generating the plots and the recommendation (pareto-front data).
+- `plotfilter_matrixmult.json`: filter to consider only data for this application when generating the plots and the recommendation (pareto-front data).
-- `ui_defaults.json`: user input to create the environment, setup application, scenarios to be explored.
+- `ui_defaults.json`: user input to create the environment, setup application, and define scenarios to be explored.

 ```json title="ui_defaults.json"
 --8<-- "https://raw.githubusercontent.com/Azure/hpcadvisor/main/examples/matrixmult/ui_defaults.json"